CollaboraOnline/CollaboraOnline.github.io/content/post/build-code-android.md

     $ adb shell getprop ro.product.cpu.abilist
     arm64-v8a,armeabi-v7a,armeabi

-Create a file called `autogen.input` in your LibreOffice clone with the following content:
+Create a file called `autogen.input` in your core clone with the following content:

     --build=x86_64-unknown-linux-gnu